panossot/OAT/README.md

 How to run :

+1. export OPENLIBERTY_VERSION='the version of OpenLiberty features-bom you would like to use'
-1. mvn clean install -Dopenliberty
+2. mvn clean install -Dopenliberty

 ## License